If the Sunshine Coast had a Lord Mayor of Music it would be Andrea Kirwin.

 Picture: Currie Street, Nambour, looking north along the eastern side from Chadwick Chambers towards the Royal Hotel, circa 1938.

-Kirwin said it would be a “renaissance opportunity” for the suburb when Generation X and Y took over, because the age groups had experienced life with and without the internet, making them both creative and experimental, but with a desire to retain heritage.
+She says these generations have experienced life with and without the internet, making them both creative and experimental, but with a desire to retain heritage.

 “I would love to see it become the arts and culture hub of the Sunshine Coast.”

-She’s even had a beer created in her honour, made by Sunshine Coast award-winning craft brewhouse the Glass House Brewery.
+She’s even had a beer (pictured) created in her honour, made by Sunshine Coast award-winning craft brewhouse the Glass House Brewery.

-Kirwin, 38, grew up in North Queensland and has both Australian and Fijian heritage.
+Andrea, 38, grew up in North Queensland and has both Australian and Fijian heritage.

 “Some of my earliest memories as a child are of singing.
 Church songs, mostly, both in English and Fijian.